carolinevarner/FlowCounts/README.md

 ## Quick Start

 1. Clone the repository
+2. Set up environment variables (optional but recommended):
+   - Copy `.env.example` to `.env` in the root directory
+   - Edit `.env` and fill in your email credentials and other settings
+   - If you don't create a `.env` file, the app will use default values (which may not work for email)
-2. Open 2 separate terminals and use these commands:
+3. Open 2 separate terminals and use these commands:

 **Terminal 1 (Backend):**
 ```bash